GFFritz/invest-play/readme.md

-# Porfolio by Gabriel Fritz
+# Invest Play LP by Gabriel Fritz
 ## Landingpage developed using npm, bootstrap and font-awesome

 - Layout Designed by Brendou Souza